-Elementary (Birth - 6) certification - also referred to as early childhood and childhood education, and primary/junior in Ontario.
+Elementary (Birth - 6) certification - also referred to as early childhood and childhood education, and primary/junior grades.
 Upon completion of the program, students will hold a master of science in education degree.

-Secondary (5 - 12) certification - also referred to as middle childhood and adolescence education, and intermediate/senior in Ontario.
+Secondary (5 - 12) certification - also referred to as middle childhood and adolescence education, and intermediate/senior grades.
 Upon completion of the program, students will hold a master of science in education degree.

 Cohort-based programs are programs in which candidates attend courses and field experiences as a specific group earning their degrees together in a professional learning community.
 A cohort approach takes a diverse group of students and builds them into a community of teacher-learners by structuring their class schedules together and by teaching them in a way that emphasizes collegiality.
 The learning of each individual will assist the learning of others; the accomplishments of one should help all.
 This adds to the peer support that candidates experience within their group while at Niagara University, in field experiences, student teaching and later as alumni.

 The model is based on a set of principles known as constructivism in which the program is built on the sound research base of cooperative learning and is consistent with recent findings on successful professional growth projects.
 It provides a laboratory of meaningful interaction and offers the opportunity to develop professional dispositions and leadership skills on a daily basis.
 Further, the program utilizes team strategies drawn from the business and athletic worlds and fuses them into a collaborative school faculty.
 Candidates and professors alike find cohort-based programs to be a positive and dynamic learning experience.